davidezordan/RubeGoldberg/README.md

 ## Getting Started

 # Build and Test
 It's possible to test the project using Unity.
-A build targetinng SteamVR and Oculus Rift is available in the "Build" folder.
+A build targetinng SteamVR and Oculus Rift is available in the "Build_OculusRift" folder.

 # Using Unity
 Scenes required (the order should be respected):